preiter93/wireman/README.md

 ### Yank as `grpcurl` request

-stellaRPC supports copying the the request data as a `grpcurl` command.
-This makes collaborating with peers a breeze.
+stellaRPC supports copying the request data as a `grpcurl` command.
+This makes collaborating with peers a breeze :)
-Just type ctrl+y on the Request tab and the request is saved to the clipboard.
+Just copy the request with ctrl+y and paste it to the console
 ```
 grpcurl -d @ -import-path /User/stellarpc/test_utils -proto grpc_simple/timekeeper.proto -plaintext localhost:50051 proto.TimeKeeper.GetNameOfMonth <<EOM
 {